 Here are the tension tests for the various formats.
 Download and use the test often.
 It depends on the number of times you embroider as to how frequently you should run your test.
 Just like tires on a car can be out of alignment, so can your machine.
 Most of the time, you can adjust the tension yourself, but sometimes a technician needs to be involved.
 Your machine is precision equipment.
 Care for it, have it serviced and it will be a joy for a long time.

 When I found this one, I was just astounded, No ELBOW GREASE.
 Do not do any work on this, do not scrub.
-I think I would have used kitchen gloves but after than, this is one of those no 'brainers.'
+I think I would have used kitchen gloves but after that, this is one of those no 'brainers.'

 Here is my cookie sheet as it was in my kitchen - untouched and unedited:

 The next photo shows the mixture on the pan.
 It is about a cup of baking soda and a cup of peroxide.
 They are mixed together.
-As I mixed them, on the pan, the mix started to clean before it was entirely mixed,, it turned a beige color.
+As I mixed them, on the pan, the mix started to clean before it was entirely mixed, it turned a beige color.
 The white dot in the center is a small chunk of baking soda.

 The pan was left to sit for about 4 hours.
-I think over night would have been a better idea.
+I think overnight would have been a better idea.
 As I cleaned off the nearly dried mix, the clean underneath was amazing.
 Give it a try, don't scrub, that would be too much like work.

 The original 4 circles are from hamburger patties that I cooked in the oven for some unknown reason.
-Who bakes a hamburgers???
+Who bakes hamburgers???
 Well, it is an example of an experiment that was less than interesting.
 After all, I have to test all sorts of things, don't I?